michael-ross-ven/vengeance/README.md

 of by integer indices, eg

     for row in matrix:
-        row.field_a
+        row[17]              (what's in that 18th column again?)

     for row in matrix:
-        row[17]              (did I count those columns correctly?)
+        row.field_a

-#### Two possible approaches for implementing this nice-to-have are:
+#### Two possible approaches for implementing this "nice-to-have" feature are:

 1) Convert rows to dictionaries (a JSON-like approach)

-    However, using duplicate dictionary instances for every row has a high memory footprint, makes renaming or modifying columns an expensive operation, and row values can't be accessed by numerical index, eg
+    However, using duplicate dictionary instances for every row has a high memory footprint, and makes renaming or modifying columns an expensive operation, eg

         [
-            {'col_a': 1, 'col_b': 'b', 'col_c': 'c'},
+            {'col_a': 'a', 'col_b': 'b', 'col_c': 'c'},
-            {'col_a': 2, 'col_b': 'b', 'col_c': 'c'},
+            {'col_a': 'a', 'col_b': 'b', 'col_c': 'c'},
-            {'col_a': 3, 'col_b': 'b', 'col_c': 'c'}
+            {'col_a': 'a', 'col_b': 'b', 'col_c': 'c'}
         ]

 2) Convert rows to namedtuples

-    Namedtuples do not have per-instance dictionaries, so they have a light memory footprint and row values can be accessed by numerical index.
+    Namedtuples do not have per-instance dictionaries, so they have a light memory footprint.
+Unfortunately, tuple values are stored read-only, which makes any modifications tricky.
+What we are really after is something that behaves more like a namedlist

-    Unfortunately, tuple values are stored read-only, which makes any modifications to their field names or values much more complicated.
-What we are after is something that behaves like a namedlist
+#### Isn't this just a reinvention of a pandas DataFrame?

-#### Doesn't a pandas DataFrame already do this?
+In a DataFrame, data is stored in column-major order (vectorized), and going row-by-row in a DataFrame (df.iterrows()) suffers from poor performance.
+Column-major organization also requires specialized methods for nearly every operation, which can lead to very convoluted syntax.

-Yes, but in a DataFrame, data is stored in column-major order (vectorized), and going row-by-row in a DataFrame (df.iterrows()) suffers from poor performance.
-Column-major organization also requires specialized methods for nearly every modification, which can lead to very convoluted syntax.
+The most natural way to think about the data is that **each row is some entity, and each column is a property of that row**.

-The most natural way to think about the data is that **each row is some entity, and each column is a property of that row**, Reading and modifying values along row-major iteration are much more intuitive, and doesn't require vectorization to be taken into account.
+Reading and modifying values along row-major iteration is much more intuitive, and doesn't require vectorization syntax to be taken into account.

     row-major order: